Improving your project with SBT

 Basics

-In case of simpler projects, we should find out that our project follows Maven-like layout similar to:
+For simpler projects, you will find that our project follows a Maven-like layout similar to:

 /our-project